 Students will gain 80 hours of professional practical experience in an assigned health information management department or related healthcare setting.
 Students will reinforce learning experiences obtained through classroom presentations, projects and laboratory exercises and make the transition from theory to practice.
 Under the supervision of experienced HIM professionals, they will observe employee relationships, interact with professionals in the healthcare field and apply the principles of Health Information Technology.
-Prerequisites: HLIM120M, HLIM200M, HLIM215M, HLIM216M.
-Corequisites: HLIM115M, HLIM205M, MCOD215M.
+Prerequisites: HLIM120M, HLIM205M or MCOD215M